-Many of those who attend the clinic are too scared to attend in person and send a representative, who typically attends on behalf of multiple patients.
+Many of those who attend the clinic are too scared to attend in person and send a representative, who typically attends on behalf of multiple patients, the medics said.

 After the first firing of tear gas this year on June 12, at least five cases emerged of protesters being arrested after seeking medical treatment at hospitals.
 Medical sector lawmaker Pierre Chan later said he had evidence that the police could access patient records through a loophole, including whether they had participated in a “mass gathering outside LegCo,” though the Hospital Authority has denied this accusation.